akjmicro/dclang/README.md

   * Read/write of file:
     ```
-    s" test_file.txt" s" w+" file-open 0 !  # save the open file ptr to slot 0
+    "test_file.txt" "w+" file-open 0 !  # save the open file ptr to slot 0
-    s" Some text in my file!
+    "Some text in my file!
 Woo-hoo!\n"
     0 @ file-write                      # write a sentence
     0 @ file-close                      # close the file
-    s" test-file.txt" s" r" file-open 0 !   # re-open for reading
+    "test-file.txt" "r" file-open 0 !   # re-open for reading
-    30 0 @ file-read                        # read 30 bytes from the file
+    30 0 @ file-read print              # read 30 bytes from the file
-    # will print:
-    # Some text in my file!
+    # will print: Some text in my file!
 Woo-hoo!
     0 @ file-close                      # close the file
     ```

 TODO: